Toothache and pain are annoying and uncomfortable. But how do you know when it’s serious?

 But please note even in these cases, you may be required to pay for your appointment.

 When to go to A&E!

 - If the area around your neck or eye is swollen

-- The swelling in your mouth is making it difficult to breathe, swallow or speak.
+- The swelling in your mouth makes it difficult to breathe, swallow or speak.

 What not to do when experiencing a toothache

 - Eat or drink foods that are sweet or very hot or cold.